Hassaan-Saleem/Hs-Cli-Number-Guessing-Game/README.md

 # Hs-Cli-Number-Guessing-Game
-This is a CLI based Number guessing game using typescript.
+This is a CLI based Number guessing game using typescript,nodejs, and inquirer.